-- Items of academy property must not be removed from academy premises without the authority of the Accounting Officer, The Chief Financial Officer or the Deputy Head Teacher.
-A record of the loan must be recorded in a loan book and booked back in to the academy when it is returned. - If assets are on loan for extended periods or to a single member of staff on a regular basis the situation may give rise to a 'benefit-inkind' for taxation purposes.

-• Loans should therefore be kept under review and any potential benefits discussed with the academy's auditors.
+- Items of academy property must not be removed from academy premises without the authority of the Accounting Officer, The Chief Financial Officer or the Head of School.
+A record of the loan must be recorded in a loan book and booked back in to the academy when it is returned. - If assets are on loan for extended periods or to a single member of staff on a regular basis the situation may give rise to a 'benefit-in-kind' for taxation purposes. - Loans should therefore be kept under review and any potential benefits discussed with the academy's auditors.